Plazy: Etymology

 The name is derived from the word plaz.
 In old Czech it was an expression for a slippery path.

 Geography

 Plazy is located about 4 km east of Mladá Boleslav and 47 km northeast of Prague.
 It lies in a flat agricultural landscape in the Jičín Uplands.

 History

 The first written mention of Plazy is from 1322.

 Economy

-In the eastern part of the municipal territory there is an extensive industrial zone, which partially extends into the territory of neighbouring Mladá Boleslav.
+In the eastern part of the municipal territory is an extensive industrial zone, which partially extends into the territory of neighbouring Mladá Boleslav.
 The largest company based here is the automotive parts manufacturer Faurecia Interior Systems Bohemia.

 Transport

 The I/16 road (the section from Mladá Boleslav to Jičín) runs along the southern municipal border.